acalvino4/generac-weather-observation/README.md

 # Generac Weather Observation Analysis Take-Home Project

 I completed this assesment with SvelteKit.
 The majority of the relevant code files are in `src/routes` and `src/lib`.
 I chose SvelteKit because it is a framework I've been wanting to learn, but didn't know what to build with it.
+This gave me the "what"!

 Since it's a relatively new and unknown framework, a few words of explanation: